GUI#

 209try:

-210 from .core import GalCubeCraft_Phy
+210 from .core import GalCubeCraft_Phy, DEFAULT_DIFFUSE_PARAMS

 211except Exception: